-2. OSCE political bodies, institutions and Participating States should start working without delay on drafting an explicit OSCE commitment on enforced disappearances with the aim of adopting such commitment in the nearest future.
-The OSCE Chairmanship should take a lead in this process.

-3. OSCE political bodies, institutions and Participating States should immediately review and update existing OSCE commitments related to torture, and in the process recognize enforced disappearance as a crime and a form of torture.
-The OSCE Chairmanship should organize the process of preparing updated OSCE commitments on torture that would include enforced disappearance as a form of torture.
+- a.
+The OSCE Chairmanship should raise the problem of enforced disappearances directly with Turkmen authorities, including public statements at high-level OSCE meetings such as the HDIM and the Ministerial Council. - b.
+OSCE institutions and participating States should draft an explicit OSCE commitment on enforced disappearances to adopt in the nearest future.
+The Chairmanship should take the lead in this process. - c.
+Alternatively, OSCE institutions and participating States should review and update existing OSCE commitments on torture, and in the process recognize enforced disappearance as a crime and a form of torture.
+The OSCE Chairmanship should initiate the updating OSCE commitments on torture that would include enforced disappearance as a form of torture.